bradyjoslin/assembllm/README.md

 | tee research_example_output.md
 ```

+**Explanation**:

+- **TOPIC**: Generate initial topic ideas.
+- **RESEARCHER**: Analyze the generated ideas.
+- **ANALYSIS**: Provide a deeper understanding of the topic.
+- **WRITER**: Compose a detailed blog post based on the research.

+This script demonstrates how you can chain multiple LLM commands together, leveraging `assembllm` to process and transform data through each stage.
+This approach offers an alternative to the built-in task feature for those who prefer using Bash scripts.

 ## Plugins

 Plug-ins are powered by [Extism](https://extism.org), a cross-language framework for building web-assembly based plug-in systems.  `assembllm` acts as a [host application](https://extism.org/docs/concepts/host-sdk) that uses the Extism SDK to and is responsible for handling the user experience and interacting with the LLM chat completion plug-ins which use Extism's [Plug-in Development Kits (PDKs)](https://extism.org/docs/concepts/pdk).

 ### Sample Plugins

 Sample plugins are provided in the `/plugins` directory implemented using Rust, TypeScript, Go, and C#.
 These samples are implemented in the default configuration on install.

 ### Plug-in Configuration

-`assembllm` chat completion plugins are defined in `config.yaml` that is stored in `~/.assembllm`.
-The first plug-in in the configuration file will be used as the default.
+Plugins are defined in `config.yaml`, stored in `~/.assembllm`.
+The first plugin in the configuration file will be used as the default.

-The provided plug-in configuration is used to define an [Extism manifest](https://extism.org/docs/concepts/manifest/) that `assembllm` uses to load the Wasm module, grant it the relevant permissions, and provide configuration data.
-Wasm is sandboxed by default, unable to access the filesystem, make network calls, or access system information like environment variables unless explicitly granted by the host.
+The provided plugin configuration defines an [Extism manifest](https://extism.org/docs/concepts/manifest/) that `assembllm` uses to load the Wasm module, grant it relevant permissions, and provide configuration data.
+By default, Wasm is sandboxed, unable to access the filesystem, make network calls, or access system information like environment variables unless explicitly granted by the host.

-Let's walk through a sample configuration as defined below.
-We're importing a plug-in named `openai` whose Wasm source is loaded from a remote URL.
+Let's walk through a sample configuration.
+We're importing a plugin named openai whose Wasm source is loaded from a remote URL.
 A hash is provided to confirm the integrity of the Wasm source.
-The `apiKey` for the plug-in will be loaded from an environment variable named `OPENAI_API_KEY` and passed as a configuration value to the plug-in.
-The base URL the plug-in will use to make API calls to the OpenAI API is provided, granting the plug-in permission to call that resource as an allowed host.
-Lastly, we set a default model, which is passed as a configuration value to the plug-in.
+The `apiKey` for the plugin will be loaded from an environment variable named `OPENAI_API_KEY` and passed as a configuration value to the plugin.
+The base URL the plugin will use to make API calls to the OpenAI API is provided, granting the plugin permission to call that resource as an allowed host.
+Lastly, we set a default model, which is passed as a configuration value to the plugin.

 ```yml
 completion-plugins: